pgryko/document-anonymizer/CODE_REVIEW_COMPREHENSIVE.md

 - Production logging and monitoring

 **Recommendations:**
-- Complete OCR bounding box extraction (TODOs at lines 158, 166)
-- Integrate OCR results with NER detection for accurate PII localization
-- Implement confidence thresholds for anonymization
+- Implement computed confidence scoring for `GeneratedPatch` and optional quality gate
-- Add quality verification for generated patches
+- Consider region batching for throughput; profile memory and latency
-- Consider caching for repeated anonymizations
+- Add caching for repeated anonymizations where inputs repeat

 ### 4. Utilities and Helpers